um-tech-evolution/soc-int-experiment/README.md

   1. `julia simulation.jl | tee output.csv`
   2. `julia analysis.jl`

+There is also a script that will do just this: `./run.sh`.

 This will create an `output.csv` file and three plots of key results as SVG files.